 Why Do Green Leaves Have Yellow Veins?

 Pinning down the exact cause of yellow veins on leaves may take some serious sleuthing.
 Veinal chlorosis is often the next step in serious chlorosis issues.
-It may be that your plant was lacking in iron, magnesium or other nutrient and conditions went on for so long that the vascular system of the plant started shutting down, no longer creating chlorophyll.
+It may be that your plant was lacking in iron, magnesium, or other nutrients and conditions went on for so long that the vascular system of the plant started shutting down, no longer creating chlorophyll.
 A soil test can help determine if the plant is lacking in nutrients and, if so, a proper amendment can be made if it isn’t too late.

 Another reason for leaves with yellow veins is insecticide or even herbicide use around the plant.
 If this is the case, there isn’t too much that can be done, as the plant has essentially been poisoned.
 Of course, in the future, restrict or eliminate the use of these chemical controls around the plants.